Anastomose/snc_converter/doc/source/index.rst

 Current Status
 ----------------

 netcdf_csv can now instantiate a new dataset from a formatted TSV file including variables, dimensions, and global attributes.
 Fill values are not currently loading into the dataset.
-Dimensions must be assigned by identifiying variables with dimensions.
+Variable dimensions must be assigned by identifiying variable and using the Dataset.addVarDimension(variable) method.

 .. _exd_section: